Gary Barnett Meets the Locals, Details Plans at Former Pathmark Site

 - The project is being designed to meet new “building resiliency” requirements implemented after Hurricane Sandy.
 The site, located between Cherry and South streets, suffered major flood damage during the storm two years ago.

 - There will be two large retail spaces, including a two-level, 25,000 square foot storefront for a full-service grocery store.
 Barnett said it’s his intention to attract an affordable supermarket to the complex to replace the Pathmark.
-Due to contractual obligations, Extell is obligated to give Pathmark the option of returning to the site.
+Due to contractual commitments, Extell is obligated to give Pathmark the option of returning to the site.
 He asked members of the audience for suggested market operators.
 There’s also a plan to lease space to a drug store.

 - The affordable tower designed by Dattner Architects will have an undulating brick exterior with “large window openings.”
 There will be wood floors and tile kitchens and baths.
 Amenities include a 13th floor lounge and a 2750 square foot landscaped terrace.
 Studios, 1-bedrooms and 2-bedrooms will range in price from $833-1082.
 Renters will be chosen through a lottery.
 People making 60% or below Area Median Income are eligible.